 Every person has a unique contribution to make in this world.
-Figure out who you are, and where you fit into the grand scheme.
+Figure out your role in the grand scheme.

 To be successful in business, you need a good accountant.
 The same principle for success applies in the game of life.

 You can be rich and miserable.
 Happiness is a state of mind.
 Develop tools for how to get it.

 A fence keeps a safe distance from danger.
 If you find a "hole" in your life, take precautions to avoid stumbling into errors.

 Distinguish between pride ("I'm better than others") and pleasure ("I'm fortunate").